 TL;DR: Zapier and Make handle simple, linear workflows.
-Relevance AI and n8n handle AI-native tasks (document reading, content routing).
+Relevance AI and n8n handle AI-native tasks like document reading, enrichment, and routing.
 Power Automate fits Microsoft 365 shops.
 UiPath and IBM Watson are enterprise RPA plays.
-Custom-built AI workflows handle everything else – and usually become necessary within 18–24 months as workflows get more complex.
+Custom AI workflows become worth evaluating when platform workarounds cost more than a build.

 An AI workflow automation tool connects systems, makes decisions based on data, and acts without waiting for a human to push a button.
 The key word is decisions – basic automation follows rules you write; AI automation adapts when the rules don’t cover a situation.